THCFree/THCFree.dev/README.md

 This is the source code for the website https://THCFree.dev kinda shitty,<br/>
-made w bootstrap studio because im lazy as fuck but to be honest who cares.
+made with bootstrap studio because im lazy as fuck but to be honest who cares.